iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___4.32.0 (175915)/report.md

 > Service NSW covid safe app uses NSW time but Broken Hill in FW NSW is on SA time so the times recorded are 1/2 out.<br> :date: __2020-12-20 01:15:25__

-> It takes too long to open the app, wait for it to load, then eventually find the COVID check-in section, all while people are queueing behind you!
-Please include a long-tap shortcut that immediately opens the scanner section without all this rigmarole.<br> :date: __2020-12-18 21:54:57__

-> I have uninstalled & installed again hoping it will work now Thanks<br> :date: __2020-12-18 03:12:53__

-> Not working right<br> :date: __2020-12-11 11:18:49__

-> the old app was good and easy.but getting used to it.<br> :date: __2020-12-11 11:04:24__

-> Unnecessarily convoluted but useful<br> :date: __2020-12-11 07:36:30__

 #### 2-star reviews